Public Course Schedule

 Are you a non-matriculated student (visiting student) attempting to register?
 Please access our alternate registration page for registration instructions.
 Do not hesitate to contact the Registrar's Office if you have any questions about visitor registration or cross-registration.

 Students who have been re-admitted to SUNY Cortland should contact their Associate Dean for re-admission information, and their academic advisor for class planning and program advising.
-The start date for re-admitted student registration is below.

 - 100-199 courses are generally designed for freshmen but may be appropriate for sophomores, usually an introductory, survey, or first course taught in a sequence within a specific discipline.